Bassusour/Colonist-Resource-Tracker/README.md

 # Colonist.io Resource Tracker

 This is a chrome extension for the website https://colonist.io/, that keeps track of all the players resources.
-It works by reading the chat-log during the game, and updating players resources accordingly.
+It works by reading the game-log during the game, and updating players resources accordingly.
 Keep in mind that if you disconnect and reconnect during a game, all tracking will be lost.

 Please note that it is not perfect, since not all necessary data is available through the chat log, but 99% is.